-While massage cannot directly build muscle, it helps to reduce pain and optimise cellular circulation and nutrition for maximum muscle tone.
+While massage cannot directly build muscle, it helps to reduce pain and optimize cellular circulation and nutrition for maximum muscle tone.
 This will help to prevent atrophy or muscle deterioration as long as possible.

 15. Massage Reduces Tension Headaches

-It is always comforting to know that a massage focusing on the neck, shoulders and head, can ease the pain and discomfort arising from a migraine or tension headache.
+It is always comforting to know that a soothing massage focusing on the neck, shoulders and head, can ease the pain and discomfort arising from a migraine or tension headache.

 16. Massage Speeds Recovery from Injury

 By improving blood circulation and in relaxing muscles, a massage, especially a sports massage, enables the body to deliver more oxygen and nutrients to the tissues and vital organs.
 This allows the recovering injured area to be more flexible and heal faster.

 17. Massage Improves Flexibility and Range of Motion